bmancuso3/Robert-Mancuso-Portfolio/README.md

 # Digital Portfolio for Robert Mancuso
-- THIS PAGE IS UNDER CONSTRUCTION!
-Bear with me ☺

-Please take a look at some of my recent and current projects!
-I created this portfolio using React to showcase some of my skills and bodies of work thus far.
-Thank you for visiting!
+Please take a look at some of my projects!
+I created this portfolio using React to showcase my skills, interests, and who I am.
+Thank you for visiting! ☺

 ## Description